 Alternatives to a Deposit

-For many tenants, getting five weeks’ worth of rent can be quite a large sum to get together at the beginning of a tenancy, especially if they also need to pay the first month’s rent in advance, and are moving from another rental property with their last deposit still tied up.
-As a result of this, some landlords offer an alternative, such as deposit replacement insurance.
+For many tenants, getting five weeks’ worth of rent can be quite a large sum to get together at the beginning of a tenancy, especially if they also need to pay the first months ' rent in advance, and are moving from another rental property with their last deposit still tied up.
+As a result of this, some landlords offer an alternative, such as deposit replacement insurance based scheme.
 With this option, the upfront costs are usually much less, with tenants paying around one weeks’ rent rather than five.
 However, unlike a deposit, this payment is not returned to the tenant, even if they leave with no rent arrears and no damage to the property.
-Instead of paying a deposit, it pays for an insurance policy that covers any costs incurred when the tenancy ends.
+Instead of paying a deposit, it pays for a landlord insurance backed scheme policy that covers any costs incurred when the tenancy agreement ends.
 While this might be a worthwhile option for some tenants to consider, tenants cannot be forced into it.